kaiser1999/CIBer/README.md

 This is the user guide for Comonotone-Independence Bayesian Classifier (CIBer).
 CIBer is a supervised learning model which deals with multi-class classification tasks.
 The continuous feature variables are discretized and those categorical ones are encoded via the proposed **Joint Encoding**.

-This document mainly explain the important and practical functions in **CIBer.py** and **CIBer_Engineering.py**.
+This document mainly explains the important and practical functions in **CIBer.py** and **CIBer_Engineering.py**.
 Lastly, the **CIBer_Bankchurner.py** gives a simple but illuminating example on CIBer with the use of [Bankchurner](https://www.kaggle.com/code/thomaskonstantin/bank-churn-data-exploration-and-churn-prediction/data) dataset by Thomas Konstantin.

 # Remarks
-The **MDLP** discretization method has been disabled, since it requires additional package.
+The **MDLP** discretization method has been disabled, since it requires an additional package.
+Upon successful installation, **_disc_method="mdlp"_** is ready to use
-## window users
+## Window users
 1. install visual studio community, and then install [**Microsoft C++ Build Tools**](https://visualstudio.microsoft.com/visual-cpp-build-tools/) for C/C++ related packages
 2. type the following line in terminal to install
 > pip install mdlp

-## macos users
+## MacOS users
-1. type the following line in terminal to install the **Command Line Tools package**
+1. type the following line in the terminal to install the **Command Line Tools package**
 > xcode-select --install
-2. type the following line in terminal to install
+2. type the following line in the terminal to install
 > pip install mdlp

 # Data Requirements

 CIBer deals with multi-class classification tasks with numerical or discrete (but should be ordered) input variables.
-Before passing the data into the model, please perform some proper data preprocessing beforehand, e.g. removals of outlier and missing observation, and encode all categorical feature variables with numerical values.
+Before passing the data into the model, please perform some proper data preprocessing beforehand, e.g. removals of outlier and missing observations, and encode all categorical feature variables with numerical values.

 # CIBer.py

 ## CIBer

-> init(self, cont_col=[], asso_method='modified', min_asso=0.95, alpha=1, disc_method="norm", joint_encode=True, **kwargs)
+> init(self, cont_col, asso_method='modified', min_asso=0.95, alpha=1, disc_method="norm", n_jobs=None, \*\*kwargs)

 **_cont_col_**: a list, containing the indices of the continuous variables